 - Primary rental car collision damage and waiver coverage

 - Special rental car privileges at National, Avis, and Silvercar

-- Complimentary lounge access to The Centurion, International American Express, Delta SkyClub, and Priority Pass Select
+- Complimentary lounge access to The Centurion, International American Express, Delta SkyClub, and Priority Pass Select (enrollment required)

 - Upgraded rental car upgrades and discounts